gaul/s3proxy/README.md

 jclouds.filesystem.basedir=/tmp
 ```

-S3Proxy can listen on HTTPS when setting the endpoint to HTTPS and
+S3Proxy can listen on HTTPS by setting the endpoint and
 [configuring a keystore](http://wiki.eclipse.org/Jetty/Howto/Configure_SSL#Generating_Keys_and_Certificates_with_JDK_keytool).
 An example: